clitetailor/react-epic/docs/LiftOperator.md

-# Lift Behind the Scene
+# Lift Operator

 After several chapters of Getting Started and React Epic in Action, you might wonder why there's another chapter on what the `lift` function is and how it works.

-The fact that we have discussed and use `lift` operator so frequent that we haven't have chance to take a look back and breakdown on what `lift` operator really is.
+The fact that we have discussed and use `lift` operator so frequent that we haven't have chance to breakdown on `lift` operator.
 So here is how we start:

 My first ideal of the `lift` function is simple, is to create a function for lifting the pure logic functions into RxJS.
 So i come up with two functions without actually knowing clearly how it works: